The Principal Loyalty Benchmark Becomes the Tradeoff

 The source is Whose Side Is Your Agent On?
 Multi-Party Principal Loyalty in LLM Agents, arXiv:2606.30383v1 [cs.AI], by Bojie Li and Noah Shi.
 The arXiv record lists submission on June 29, 2026.
 The paper's repository is 19PINE-AI/principal-loyalty.

 The paper formalizes multi-party principal loyalty as a distinct evaluation target.
-It is adjacent to multi-user authority layers, group-chat privacy, and delegation traces, but its pressure point is different: whose objective controls the agent during a conversation with someone else?
+It is adjacent to multi-user authority layers, group-chat privacy, delegation traces, and delegation contracts, but its pressure point is different: whose objective controls the agent during a conversation with someone else?

 What PrincipalBench Measures